airbus-cert/skyblue.team/content/posts/flareon9.md

 <nexe~~sentinel>
 ```

-We observed the presence of the `nexe` sentinel, which is a reference to the [nexe](https://github.com/nexe/nexe) project. `nexe` is a packer for javascript script, that intends to transform any script in a standalone application.
+We observed the presence of the `nexe` sentinel, which is a reference to the [nexe](https://github.com/nexe/nexe) project. `nexe` is a packer for JavaScript scripts, that intends to transform any script in a standalone application.

-So once extracted, we tested the script with a recent version of node.
-The first thing we noted is the length of the input flag must be 44 :
+So once extracted, we tested the script with a recent version of Node.
+The first thing we noted is the length of the input flag must be 44, so let's try supplying a 44 characters long flag:

 ![](/images/flareon9/7/3.png)

-After extracting the exact version of node used by the challenges, 14.15.3, we downloaded the same hash using virustotal.
+After extracting the exact version of node used by the challenges, 14.15.3, we downloaded the same hash using VirusTotal.
 And in the details of the hash we observed that we are not the first using this hash for the flareon :

 ![](/images/flareon9/7/4.png)